 DEPRESSION & ANXIETY

 How does counselling help people recover from depression?

-There are several approaches to counselling - including cognitive-behavioral, interpersonal, psycho-dynamic and other kinds of "talk therapy" - that help depressed individuals recover.
-Counselling a offers people the opportunity to identify the factors that contribute to their depression and to deal effectively with the psychological, behavioral, interpersonal and situational causes.
+There are several approaches to counselling - including cognitive-behavioural, interpersonal, psycho-dynamic and other kinds of "talk therapy" - that help depressed individuals recover.
+Counselling offers people the opportunity to identify the factors that contribute to their depression and to deal effectively with the psychological, behavioural, interpersonal and situational causes.

 A skilled therapist can work with depressed individuals to:

 Pinpoint the life problems that contribute to their depression, and help them understand which aspects of those problems they may be able to solve or improve.
 A trained therapist can help depressed patients identify options for the future and set realistic goals that enable these individuals to enhance their mental and emotional well-being.
 Therapists also help individuals identify how they have successfully dealt with similar feelings if they have been depressed in the past.

 Identify negative or distorted thinking patterns that contribute to feelings of hopelessness and helplessness that accompany depression.
 For example, depressed individuals may tend to overgeneralize, that is, to think of circumstances in terms of "always" or "never."
 They may also take events personally.
 A trained and competent therapist can help nurture a more positive outlook on life.

 Explore other learned thoughts and behaviours that create problems and contribute to depression.
 For example, therapists can help depressed individuals understand and improve patterns of interacting with other people that contribute to their depression.

 Help people regain a sense of control and pleasure in life.
 Psychotherapy helps people see choices as well as gradually incorporate enjoyable, fulfilling activities back into their lives.